robertorcosta/azure-docs.pt-br/articles/media-services/azure-media-player/azure-media-player-changelog.md

 ### <a name="bug-fixes-220"></a>Correções de bug na versão 2.2.0 ###

-- [Correção de bug] A detecção de versão do Flash não funciona no Chrome/no Edge
+- [Correção de bug] A detecção de versão do Flash não funciona no Chrome/no Microsoft Edge

 ### <a name="changes-220"></a>Alterações na versão 2.2.0 ###